-Overview of Founders Agreement
+Expertise in Founders Agreement

-Founders Agreement is a document that creates contractual obligations between the owners/ founders of a company.
-The document specifies various details such as the functioning, management, ownership, and obligations of the founders towards the company.
-The document serves the purpose to safeguard the company's interest and prevent any conflict which may arise in the future.
+Founders Agreement is a Document that creates contractual obligations between the owners/ founders of a company.
+The Document specifies various details such as the functioning, management, ownership, and obligations of the founders towards the company.
+The Document serves the purpose to safeguard the company's interest and prevent any conflict which may arise in the future.

-The document entails different clauses.
+The Document entails different clauses.
 These clauses enumerate the rights, liabilities, ownership, and responsibilities of co-founders.
 It is created to protect the interests of each co-founder and to settle conflicts regarding the ownership of the company.
 It is often

 The following are some of the benefits of the Agreement: